alexaiung/Minigame-Throwing-Dice-with-the-Emperor/README.md

 ## Requisites
 Python is the only requisite.
 It was made using Jupyter Notebook.

+## The inspiration
+This game is dedicated to Pedro, my teacher of Data Analytics, who always wanted that someone had the desire of programming an ancient game in Python.

 ## Rules of the game
 The game is based in the informations of this <a href='https://www.getty.edu/education/college/ancient_rome_at_home/pdf/tali_tesserae_game.pdf'>link</a>.
 'Tali' is the name of this ancient type of dice, with four positions instead of the usual six of current days.
 It was used in the Ancient Rome for betting games, such as the one developed in this project.